|

 Fig.3:

-English club skates, around 1900
+English club skates, c.1900

 platforms.
 Both on the carton and the runner blades is stated 'The Monier-Williams Skate'

-(details 3a and 3b).
+(detail 3a).
 This concerns Sir Montagnu S.F.

-Monier-Williams around 1885 a leading author on the subject of
+Monier-Williams, around 1885 a leading author on the subject of

 figure skating.
 Whether he designed skates as well is not known.